Psychiatry #4 (Fiction)

 Not a word leaves her mouth.

-She turns towards the pool of crimson red and feels no remorse.
+She turns towards the pool of crimson red.

 Someone’s holding onto her arm, another pinning her legs down to the mattress.